EricWVGG/EricWVGG.github.io/sanity-nextjs-store-finder.md

 This tutorial assumes you have basic experience in NextJS, Sanity, and Typescript, and that Sanity is set up for automatic type generation.
 (If you aren't using that last one, you can replace the Sanity.Whatever types with `any` or manually written types… but boy you are missing out.)
 And if you’re not using NextJS, these instructions should be pretty easy to adapt.

-I’ll assume you know little or nothing about Google Maps.
+You don’t need to know much about Google Maps, but [you will need an API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

-// this is a first-draft haven’t tested this code yet
+// this is a first-draft, haven’t tested this code yet

 ## Dependencies and .env

 We all live in dependency hell, let's go…

 ```
 npm install google-map-react usehooks-ts
 ```

 In your .env file, add your Google Maps API key:

 ```
 NEXT_PUBLIC_GOOGLE_MAPS_KEY=some-string-from-google
 ```

-// todo: dig up instructions for creating above

 ## Add a map location schema to Sanity